Poynting vector controversy in axion modified electrodynamics: LOW-MASS BROADBAND AXION HALOSCOPES UNDER DC MAGNETIC FIELD

-There has been some recent controversy in the calculation of sensitivity for low mass reactive experiments in the quasi static limit, where it has been claimed that sensitivity to electric field is suppressed when the Compton wave length of the axion is larger than the experimental dimensions \cite{Ouellet2018,Younggeun18,Beutter_2019}.
+There has been some recent controversy in the calculation of sensitivity for low mass reactive experiments in the quasi static limit, where the majority of the publications suggest that the sensitivity to electric field is suppressed when the Compton wavelength of the axion is larger than the experimental dimensions \cite{Ouellet2018,Younggeun18,Beutter_2019,ABRACADABRA}.
 These experiments assume that the only modification to Maxwell's equations is due to the axion current (\ref{AXCur}), which is equivalent to assuming no boundary or spatial effects and thus setting the total derivative to zero.
-On the other hand, it has been shown that making these approximations too early in the calculation can lead to valid solutions being lost \cite{Cao2017,TobarModAx19,TOBAR2020} due to spatial or surface terms, which in this case is due to the fact that $\vec{P}_{1}=-g_{a\gamma\gamma}a(t)\epsilon_0c\vec{B}_0(\vec{r})$ has a non-zero curl.
+On the other hand, it has been shown that making these approximations too early in the calculation can lead to valid solutions being lost \cite{Cao2017,TobarModAx19,TOBAR2020} due to extra spatial or surface terms, which in this case is due to the fact that $\vec{P}_{1a}=-g_{a\gamma\gamma}a(t)\epsilon_0c\vec{B}_0(\vec{r})$ has a nonzero curl, which can also be thought as a connection to the Witten effect\cite{Witten:1979ua,rodrgueztzompantzi2020}.
 Based on this, more sensitive experiments have been proposed using inductive wire loop readouts \cite{TOBAR2020}, or capacitive parallel plate readouts \cite{BEAST,TobarModAx19}.
 In the following, as an example, we compare the sensitivity of a parallel plate capacitor to low mass axions by implementing both Poynting vector theorems.

-\subsection{Capacitor under DC Magnetic Field}
+\subsection{Capacitor under DC magnetic field}

-For a parallel plate capacitor as shown in Fig.\ref{HaloCap} the last terms on the right hand side of eqns. (\ref{AbIm}) and (\ref{MinkIm}) must be zero, since the conduction current must be zero in the lossless capacitor volume, this also means the third last term on the right hand side of (\ref{MinkIm}) must be zero.
+For a parallel plate capacitor as shown in Fig.\ref{HaloCap} the last terms on the right-hand side of Eqs. (\ref{AbIm}) and (\ref{MinkIm}) must be zero, since the conduction current must be zero in the lossless capacitor volume.
+This also means the third last term on the right-hand side of (\ref{MinkIm}) must be zero.
 Furthermore, if we assume the capacitor is embedded inside a DC magnet, the second last term in (\ref{MinkIm}) must also be zero (it is possible to make use of this term to make a sensitive low-mass detector \cite{TOBAR2020}).
-This means the equations for reactive power flowing into and out of the capacitor volume, using the Abraham and Minkowski forms, are given by,
+This means the equations for reactive power flowing into and out of the capacitor volume, using the Abraham and Minkowski forms, are given by

-and,
+and